dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

   - Every memory address is word-sized, which determines the amount of memory a running program can access
   - Many architectures use the word as the size of a machine language instruction

-Most PC systems have a 64-bit word size, having switched over from 32-bits over the last several years.
+Therefore an "8-bit" videogame console used a processor designed to store and manipulate data in 8-bit units.
+Most modern PC systems have a 64-bit word size, having switched over from 32-bits over the last several years.

+### Next

+Now that we've discussed the basics of data sizing, we'll start looking at how different data types are encoded as sequences of bits.
+Up first: unsigned integers.